Connect with LeadingAge

 LinkedInLinkedIn is a social networking site that was created to connect current and past business colleagues.
 The site touts the fact that executives from all Fortune 500 companies are members.
 LinkedIn also allows companies and individuals to connect with new employment or business opportunities.
 Using LinkedIn is a great way to connect with your fellow members and other experts in our field.
 Join LeadingAge's LinkedIn Group.

-Google+Google's latest take on social networking tool, Google+ to share thoughts, links, photos, and even connect with other users via video chat.
+Google+Google's take on social networking tool, Google+ to share thoughts, links, photos, and even connect with other users via video chat.
 Like Facebook, Google+ allows companies and organizations create profiles.